ncbdrck/UniROS/README.md

-# UniRos Repository
+# UniROS Repository

 ## Overview
-This repository, `uniros`, is designed to integrate two separate repositories, `multiros` and `realros`, giving users the flexibility to use them either as standalone modules or as integrated parts of `uniros`.
+This repository, UniROS, is designed to integrate two separate repositories, [MultiROS](https://github.com/ncbdrck/multiros) and [RealROS](https://github.com/ncbdrck/realros), giving users the flexibility to use them either as standalone modules or as integrated parts of UniROS.

 ## Options for Setup
 There are two ways to set up this repository:

-1. **As an Integrated System (with Submodules):** Use this option if you do not have `multiros` and `realros` already set up. `uniros` will include both as submodules.
+1. **As an Integrated System (with Submodules):** Use this option if you do not have [MultiROS](https://github.com/ncbdrck/multiros) and [RealROS](https://github.com/ncbdrck/realros) already set up.
+UniROS will include both as submodules.

-2. **Using Existing `multiros` and `realros`:** Choose this if you already have these repositories cloned and set up independently.
+2. **Using Existing MultiROS and RealROS:** Choose this if you already have these repositories cloned and set up independently.

 ## Pre-Setup: Check Existing Repositories
-Before proceeding with the setup, determine if you already have `multiros` and `realros` on your system.
+Before proceeding with the setup, determine if you already have multiros and realros on your system.
 Run the provided `check_repos.sh` script to automatically check for these repositories:

 ```bash
 ./check_repos.sh